How to Grill Crispy Salmon Collars with Ponzu

 - Preheat the grill to medium heat.
 Clean and oil the grates just before cooking.

-- Grill the collars skin side down until crispy and lightly charred, about 5 to 6 minutes.
+- Grill the collars skin-side down until crispy and lightly charred, about 5 to 6 minutes.

 - Flip and grill the meat side another 4 to 6 minutes until cooked through.

 At Uroko, we respect the ocean that feeds us.
-Catch what you need, follow the rules, and take care of the water so it continues to give back.
+Catch what you need, follow the rules, and take care of the water so it keeps giving back.
 If you have a recipe or story to share, send it our way.